-If you are looking for other options, one platform that recently added an end-to-end encrypted option is Jitsi Meet.
-Jitsi Meet is a web-based audio and video conferencing solution that can work for large audiences (up to 100 people) and requires no app download or special software.
-Note that if you use this feature with large groups (more than 15-20 people) the call quality may decrease.
+One platform that recently added an end-to-end encrypted option is Jitsi Meet.
+Jitsi Meet is a web-based audio and video conferencing solution that can work for large audiences (up to 75 people) and requires no app download or special software.
+Jitsi released an experimental end-to-end encryption option in 2020, and as of the publication of this Handbook, Jitsi is actively working on improving it.
 To set up a meeting on Jitsi Meet, you can go to meet.jit.si, type in a meeting code and share that link (via a secure channel such as Signal) with your desired participants.
 To use end-to-end encryption, take a look at these instructions outlined by Jitsi.
 Note that all individual users will need to enable end-to-end encryption themselves in order for it to work.
 When using Jitsi, be sure to create random meeting room names and to use strong passcodes to protect your calls.